-In this article, we embark on an exploration of positive mental health awareness in the context of hospitality and talk with Joanne Kernan about how it feels to be Chief Ambassador for The Burnt Chef Project.
+In this article, we embark on an exploration of positive mental health awareness in the context of hospitality and speak with Joanne Kernan about what it’s like to be the Chief Ambassador for The Burnt Chef Project.

 It wasn’t until 1983 that the Mental Health Act was introduced to establish rights and equal opportunities for people with mental health illnesses.
-Fast forward to today, and our view of mental health has changed significantly due to advances in knowledge.
+Fast forward to today, and our understanding of mental health has undergone significant changes due to advances in knowledge.

 Positive mental health awareness